chaosharmonic/escape-rope/README.md

 The core scraping workflow is, similiarly, built around Deno's standard task runner -- tasks are defined in `deno.jsonc` and run using `deno run {name}`.
-I'm still redesigning the overall handling of datasources to be more friendly to extension, but for now there's a base class that contains the core functionality and a sample available of how to extend it.
+I'm still reworking the overall design for datasources to be more friendly to extension, but for now there's a base class that contains the core functionality and a rough sample available of how to extend it.

 Accordingly, they aren't really covered by the API yet.
 That said, the tracker runs independently, and you can upload results from other workflows like it.